grumpyjames/birding-almanac/features/a-200-bird-year/part-27-handa.md

 The boat back cools us down nicely, and we settle down on a picnic bench above the harbour to have lunch proper.
-The crofts around the picnic area once again fail to contain any Twite, despite Gordon's assurances .
+The crofts around the picnic area once again fail to contain any Twite, despite Gordon's assurances.
 We're starting to wonder if they exist at all.

 #### Bits and pieces